A5H73Y/Parkour/docs/tutorials/administration.md

 ![Delete Validation](https://i.imgur.com/wCO9jrU.png "Delete Validation")

 You must set the dependent Courses to use a different Lobby before this change can be made.
+_Command: `/pa delete lobby (lobby)`_

 ### Delete a ParkourKit

 You can delete a ParkourKit by using the command `/pa delete kit (kit name)` this will preform validation to check to see if any Courses are using this kit, that would break if the Course were to be deleted.

 If there are any Courses still using this kit it will error and present a list of Courses still dependent on this kit.
 You must link these Courses to a different kit before you are able to delete it.
+_Command: `/pa delete kit (kit)`_

 ### Delete an AutoStart

 If you want to delete an AutoStart, it will remove the ability to use the location as an AutoStart for the Course.

-You must break the pressureplate, then stand in its place and enter `/pa delete autostart (course)`.
+You must break the Pressure Plate, then stand in its place and enter `/pa delete autostart (course)`.
+_Command: `/pa delete autostart`_

 ## Reset Commands